getporter/proposals/pep/004-labels-and-namespaces.md

 ## Motivation

 When multiple people are working with the same installations and Porter data, it becomes easy to "collide" and step on each other's toes.
-For example, two people want to install the same application and the first people gets the preferred installation name.
+For example, two people want to install the same application and the first person gets the preferred installation name.
-Or when there is a team of people creating installations, credentials, etc in an environment it is hard to keep track of which is used for what and who owns what.
+Or when there is a team of people running bundles in an environment, it is hard to keep track of which is used for what and who owns what.

 ## Rationale

-This is already a solved problem in Kubernetes where they use labels and namespaces to organize and isolate data.
+This is already a solved problem in Kubernetes, where they use labels and namespaces to organize and isolate data.

 ## Specification